GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

 Part of your assignment was to point out possible alternatives to road transport.
 Can you identify any?

 :::{dropdown} __Answer__
-In the southwestern of Larkan City, you can find the [Mohenjodaro Airport](https://www.google.com/search?q=Larkana&rlz=1C1GCEA_enDE1048DE1048&oq=Larkana&gs_lcrp=EgZjaHJvbWUyDAgAEEUYORjjAhiABDIHCAEQLhiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRg9MgYIBxBFGD2oAgiwAgE&sourceid=chrome&ie=UTF-8#vhid=0x0:0xf59fc8243b2b9d0e&vssid=lclsmap&eim=CAEQDhoRMjcuMzI4NDM3NTc5NDIyNjIiETY4LjE0MjA5NTk3MDUzNTQ4KhQxNzY5OTA4NTExODUyNjQzMDQ3OA).
+In the south-west of Larkan City, you can find the [Mohenjodaro Airport](https://www.google.com/search?q=Larkana&rlz=1C1GCEA_enDE1048DE1048&oq=Larkana&gs_lcrp=EgZjaHJvbWUyDAgAEEUYORjjAhiABDIHCAEQLhiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRg9MgYIBxBFGD2oAgiwAgE&sourceid=chrome&ie=UTF-8#vhid=0x0:0xf59fc8243b2b9d0e&vssid=lclsmap&eim=CAEQDhoRMjcuMzI4NDM3NTc5NDIyNjIiETY4LjE0MjA5NTk3MDUzNTQ4KhQxNzY5OTA4NTExODUyNjQzMDQ3OA).
 Currently, the road from Larkana City to the airport appears to be open and accessible.
 This means that essential supplies could potentially be transported from the airport into the city without encountering any roadblocks.
-In the southwest of Larkan, there is the Mohenjodaro Airport.
-The road from Larkana City to the airport does not seem to be blocked!
-At least supplies could trucked from the airport into the city.

 ```{figure} /fig/PAK_road_access_airport.png
 ---